Updated: Dec 17, 2022

-One of the most enduring and consequential legacies of the House of Forbes is the Church of St John the Evangelist, a Scottish Episcopal church in the centre of Edinburgh, Scotland.
+One of the most enduring and consequential legacies of the House of Forbes is the Church of St. John the Apostle Scottish Church in the center of Edinburgh, Scotland.
 The leading lay figures responsible for funding and building the church were the sons of Sir William Forbes of Pitsligo 6th Baronet.
 Sir William Forbes, 7th Baronet, assumed the leadership of the bank his father created and his brother, John Hay Forbes, was a judge.

 William Forbes, 6th Baronet, was greatly involved in advancing the religious reforms of 1804 which removed the remaining restrictions on the Scottish Episcopal church.
 He brought Archibald Alison to minister at the Cowgate Chapel in the Old Town and provided the New Town congregation with the Charlotte Chapel in Rose Street.